 We were gleeful as we looked down on the gorgeous scene, outlined with half-timbered houses and people wandering from shop-to-shop.
 It was the perfect place and moment to appreciate just how lucky we were to be exactly there at that hour, taking in such an amazing event.

-The Can’t-Miss Night Watchman Tour
+8. Go on the Can’t-Miss Night Watchman Tour

 We’ve been on some pretty boring, lack-luster tours.
 I may even go so far as to say we aren’t easily entertained.
 So, when I say the Night Watchman Tour is a can’t miss, I really mean it.
 The Night Watchman is funny, knowledgeable and a fantastic guide.